litter-networks/litter-networks/apps/litter-networker/src/python-utils/lnwordtohtml/README.md

 - Decide if we store per-file state locally (e.g. `.lnwordtohtml-cache.json`) to avoid re-converting unchanged DOCX even if S3 listing timestamps differ.
 - Add linting/formatting rules for this tool (ruff/black?).
-- Hook the CLI into CI or a helper shell script for authors (e.g.
+- Hook the CLI into CI or document the Electron workflow further as it evolves.
-  `convert-docs.sh`).

 Once this design is approved we can start scaffolding the package and porting the converter logic.